The arrow keys are most commonly used to switch between cells in an Excel spreadsheet.

 - Excel should be open on your PC.

 - You may access the settings on the left sidebar by selecting File from the top menu.

-- To view your Excel add-in settings, go to the left sidebar and select Add-ins.
+- To view your Excel add-in settings, select Add-ins from the left sidebar.

 - Click the Go button after selecting Excel Add-ins from the selection menu.

 - Click OK after deselecting all add-ins.